oracle/weblogic-monitoring-exporter/README.md

-WLS Prometheus Exporter
+WebLogic Monitoring Exporter
 =====

-A Collector that uses the [WLS RESTful Management API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information.
-It is intended to be deployed as a web application in a WLS instance, version 12.2.1 or higher.
+An exporter of [Prometheus](http://prometheus.io)-compatible metrics that uses the [WLS RESTful Management API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information.
+It is intended to be deployed as a web application in a WebLogic Server (WLS) instance, version 12.2.1 or higher.
 Typically, this is deployed to the instance you want to scrape.

 ## Building